Polar lays out roadmap for Flow app and web overhaul

 Phase 3 is a full UX rethink

-The biggest overhaul arrives at the end of the year.
-Labeled as “Reimagining the experience,” this phase aims to fully modernize the mobile app.
+The biggest overhaul arrives with Phase 3.
+Labeled as “Reimagining the experience,” this work aims to fully modernize the mobile app.
 It promises a complete redesign of Flow’s structure, visuals, and interactivity.
 The focus will be on deeper personalisation, including sandbox-style tools and a more configurable UI.

 From the slides, the redesign leans toward a darker, more immersive interface.
 There are onboarding elements that allow users to set their training background and sport preferences right from the start.
 The new structure introduces a layered navigation system where quick glances lead to more detailed insights.
 Cards for key metrics like sleep recharge, heart rate variability, and training records are treated as persistent elements rather than hidden away in menus.